 Photo by Dylan Nolte

-In our first blog of this two-part series we described how the COVID-19 crisis is having a permanent impact on the world, geopolitics, and the way we work together.
+In our first blog of this two-part series, we described how the COVID-19 crisis is having a permanent impact on the world, geopolitics, and the way we work together.
 This requires a new focus on appropriate measures to take to conduct safe, secure and lasting business.
-This post will highlight ways in which organizations can improve their prevent, detect, respond and recover capabilities to combat the threats detailed in our first blog.
+This post will highlight how organizations can improve their prevent, detect, respond and recover capabilities to combat the threats detailed in our first blog.

-- Now more than ever, European institutions should strengthen the security posture of all European organizations by aligning their counter-espionage approach.
+- More than ever, European institutions should strengthen the security posture of all European organizations by aligning their counter-espionage approach.

 - Six key organizational measures can be effective in reducing the risk of insider threats.

 - A holistic approach to insider risk management is necessary to close remaining gaps within insider risk management programmes.

 Supranational organizations are encouraged to unify their responses to escalating espionage operations.